elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-1-tune-and-optimize-vsphere-performance.md

 > This subsection describes ways to avoid or reduce host-level swapping, and presents techniques to reduce its impact on performance when it is unavoidable.
 >
 > *    Because ESXi uses page sharing, ballooning, and memory compression to reduce the need for host-level memory swapping, don’t disable these techniques.
 > *    If you choose to overcommit memory with ESXi, be sure you have sufficient swap space on your ESXi system.
-At the time a virtual machine is first powered on, ESXi creates a swap file for that virtual machine equal in size to the difference between the virtual machine&#8217;s configured memory size and its memory reservation.
+At the time a virtual machine is first powered on, ESXi creates a swap file for that virtual machine equal in size to the difference between the virtual machine's configured memory size and its memory reservation.
 The available disk space must therefore be at least this large (plus the space required for VMX swap).
 > *    You can optionally configure a special host cache on an SSD (if one is installed) to be used for the new swap to host cache feature.
 This swap cache will be shared by all the virtual machines running on the host, and host-level swapping of their most active pages will benefit from the low latency of SSD.
 This allows a relatively small amount of SSD storage to have a potentially significant performance impact
 > *    Even if an overcommitted host uses swap to host cache, it still needs to create regular swap files.
 Swap to host cache, however, makes much less important the speed of the storage on which the regular swap files are placed.
 > *   If a host does not use swap to host cache, and memory is overcommitted to the point of thrashing, placing the virtual machine swap files on low latency, high bandwidth storage systems will result in the smallest performance impact from swapping.